YKMadhav/ARGUS/data/datasets_info.md

 ### CICIDS2017

-(Not included here due to size limitations)
+**Status:** Not included in this repository due to dataset size limitations.

-Contains realistic network traffic with multiple attack categories.

-Examples:
+The CICIDS2017 dataset contains realistic network traffic and a wide range of modern cyberattack scenarios.

+**Attack Categories Include:**

-* DDoS
+* DDoS Attacks
 * Port Scanning
 * Brute Force Attacks
 * Botnet Activity
+* Web-Based Attacks

 ---

 ### NSL-KDD

-Improved version of the KDD Cup 1999 dataset.

-Used extensively in intrusion detection research.
+The NSL-KDD dataset is an improved version of the KDD Cup 1999 dataset and is widely used in intrusion detection research.

+**Advantages:**

+* Reduced redundancy
+* Improved dataset balance
+* Benchmark dataset for IDS evaluation

 ---

+### KDDTest

+The KDDTest dataset is used to evaluate model performance against previously unseen network traffic and attack patterns.

+---

 ## Purpose

-The datasets are used to:
+These datasets are used to:

 * Train anomaly detection models
 * Validate threat detection performance
 * Evaluate classification accuracy
+* Benchmark model effectiveness

 ---

+## Machine Learning Models

+The processed datasets are used to train and validate:

+* Isolation Forest
+* Future supervised classifiers
+* Future ensemble detection models

+---

-## Note
+## Disclaimer

-The datasets included in this repository are intended for research, educational, and demonstration purposes only.
+The datasets included in this repository are used solely for educational, research, and demonstration purposes within the ARGUS project.

+All dataset credits belong to their respective creators and maintainers.